 If you’re interested in learning some easy and basic skills in drawing Celtic Knotwork…

-I currently have TWO online classes in Celtic Knotwork :
+I currently have TWO online classes on Skillshare in Celtic Knotwork Fundamentals :

 The first, Drawing Interlocking and Interlacing Shapes, teaches interlacing basics using simple shapes, and will help you practice and learn fundamental skills needed for pretty much any future class on the topic you take.

-The second: Drawing Heart & Pretzel Knots introduces key foundational concepts in design, and you can take your lessons from the first class and directly apply them to new designs your create.
+The second: Drawing Heart & Pretzel Knots introduces key foundational concepts in designing new knots, and you can take your lessons from the first class and directly apply them to new designs your create.
 It includes making a simple border, plus linking pretzel knots in the round.

 Both classes come with support PDFs and my attention if you need help.
 And they’re a great way to give your pencils a good workout. 🙂

 Also a heads up that sign-ups for Skillshare premium in June will get you TWO free months rather than just the one.

 This gives you access to thousands of other classes, not just in art, but lots of other subjects!
 I’ve taken classes on Urban Sketching, Lettering, Watercolor, as well as Cooking, Writing and Software classes.
 Pretty much anything you can think of is there.
 In our house, we call it the “Netflix of Learning”. 🙂